takahirom/arbigent/README.md

 Options:
-  --ai-type=(openai|gemini|azureopenai)  Type of AI to use --os=(android|ios|web)                 Target operating system --scenario-file=<text>                 Path to the scenario YAML file -h, --help                             Show this message and exit
+  --ai-type=(openai|gemini|azureopenai)  Type of AI to use --os=(android|ios|web)                 Target operating system --project-file=<text>                 Path to the scenario YAML file -h, --help                             Show this message and exit
 ```